Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 " - and you’re about as listless as I’ve ever seen you.
 That magic fruit must smell delicious, huh?"

 "...I taste the meat roasting, and it does nothing," Vemik grumped.
-"The air though…" he looked up into the trees.
+"The air though..." he looked up into the trees.
 There was a cluster of the vines right above them, growing out along a Ketta limb, though the fruits growing on it weren’t quite ripe yet.
 They didn’t fill the air with temptation.

 Jooyun sprang up and swung in his strange, leg-tucked way high up into the trees, toward a spot with a good view over the valley.
 He sat a little further out on the limb, to leave Vemik the thicker part of the branch.

 "So what’s on your mind?"

 Vemik told him.
 Everything.
-They watched the sun sink low and red until it was touching the far hills, as he laid out what he was worried about losing, what he feared, and his guilt over even *thinking* of turning away when the gods called to him…And how hard it would be even if he chose to.
+They watched the sun sink low and red until it was touching the far hills, as he laid out what he was worried about losing, what he feared, and his guilt over even *thinking* of turning away when the gods called to him...
+And how hard it would be even if he chose to.

 Jooyun nodded as he listened, and let him speak until Vemik had nothing left to say.